Abandoned & Little-Known Airfields:

 and what appears to be the Consolidated PB2Y Coronado flying boat still parked next to the hangars.

-John Snapp recalled, “It was used for drag-racing until 1984.
+John Snapp recalled of Reeves Field, “It was used for drag-racing until 1984.

-In the 1994 USGS aerial photo, the asphalt strips that look like runways were built for vehicle testing by UCLA & police training, not for aircraft.
+As seen in a 1994 USGS aerial view looking northwest, the asphalt strips that look like runways were built for vehicle testing by UCLA & police training, not for aircraft.

 Landgraff notes, "If you look closely at the northeast end, you can see a discoloration of the ground that was the original Runway 21.